Frendzel/cv/index.md

 ## Short bio

 Experienced Software Engineer working in Payments and Automotive areas with strong soft skills and teaching passion.
-More than 7+ years of experience as a Software Engineer, 4+ years in leading teams (team lead/tech lead), 5+ years in teaching.
-Currently working as a Software Engineer, Team Leader and Trainer.
+More than 15 years of experience as a Software Engineer mixed with leading teams (team lead/tech lead) and teaching.

 ### Specialized in